top of page

 Our principles:

-• Jurisdiction Restrictions: We do not serve clients from comprehensively sanctioned jurisdictions or entities from high-risk jurisdictions unless:
+• Jurisdiction Restrictions: We do not onboard clients from comprehensively sanctioned countries unless:

-b) The client and transaction are screened and approved by our compliance team and banking partners.
+2. The client and transaction are screened and approved by our Compliance Officer, CEO and banking partners.

-• Blocked Persons: We do not serve individuals or entities listed on sanctions watchlists.
+• Blocked Persons: We do not engage with entities or individuals on international sanctions lists.

 • Right to Refuse or Exit: We reserve the right to terminate any client relationship that presents sanctions-related risk.